Training Employees on Corporate Technology with Generative AI: Recommendations and Limitations

 Generating Forward-Facing Content

 Don’t generate forward-facing content with AI and then publish it without heavy revisions.
 We would never publish AI content, even heavily revised, but that’s up to you.
-It’s going to be rewritten entirely.
+It will be rewritten entirely.
 By forward-facing, we mean content that actual people see.

-As mentioned in the beginning, we use AI to generate outlines and then modify those and create 100% unique content based on that outline.
-So, the AI content is never seen in the training content or even our blog posts.
-AI should be kept in the background for everything but summaries and rehashed other content.
+As mentioned at the beginning, we use AI to generate outlines, then refine them and create 100% unique content based on those outlines.
+The AI content is never included in the training content or in our blog posts.
+AI should be kept in the background for everything but summaries and rehashing other content.

 Replacing Human Interaction

-While we’re not a big fan of instructor-led training for corporate IT training, sometimes it does make sense.
-In the case of security, instructor-led training could be a good option.
+While we’re not a big fan of instructor-led training for corporate IT training, it sometimes makes sense.
+For security, instructor-led training could be a good option.
 It allows people to ask questions and get immediate answers.

-It’s not possible to replace human interaction with AI, and not even AI-driven chatbots can mimic actual human behavior and personality.
+It’s not possible to replace human interaction with AI, and even AI-driven chatbots cannot fully mimic human behavior and personality.
 That means you can’t replace instructors, experts, and others who help organizations navigate IT changes.
 People often want to talk to others when dealing with complex topics and changes.
-AI can’t offer that same type of support; therefore, replacing humans with AI isn’t a good option.
+AI can’t provide the same level of support; therefore, replacing humans with AI isn’t a viable option.

 With great power comes great responsibility.

-I mentioned earlier that I would offer equal suggestions for ways to use AI and not to use AI.
+I mentioned earlier that I would offer equal suggestions for both using and not using AI.
 That’s the only reason I’m stopping here.
 There are infinite ways you should not use AI for training content or training.
-While it’s a powerful resource for certain things, it can easily be abused, and most AI-generated content is very easy to pick out of other content.
+While it’s a powerful resource for certain tasks, it can be easily abused, and most AI-generated content is easy to distinguish from other content.

 Wrap Up

-You may love or hate AI, making you either love or hate some of our do’s and do nots.
+You may love or hate AI, which may make you love or hate some of our dos and don’ts.
 However, some are unarguable and not a good use for AI to train employees on corporate IT topics.
-Technical topics are tricky for training sometimes.
+Technical topics can be challenging in training.

 All the complexities of IT translate into training for corporate IT systems.
 Not to mention that corporate technology is typically full of custom and proprietary information.
 That makes it extra difficult for AI.
-But, with some of the uses we’ve presented here, you should be safe if you don’t input anything from your organization into any unapproved Gen AI tool.
+However, with the uses we’ve presented here, you should be safe if you don’t enter any information from your organization into any unapproved Gen AI tool.

 AI won’t replace quality work from humans but will augment our daily work.

-One thing remains true with AI and will continue for some time: it doesn’t offer the same benefits humans do for training.
-That is at least true for good training, perhaps not for poor-quality training with which AI might be able to compete.
+One thing remains true about AI and will continue for some time: it doesn’t offer the same benefits as human training.
+That is at least true for high-quality training, perhaps not for poor-quality training that AI might be able to compete with.

 If you’re looking at ways to improve the performance of your corporate IT training for non-IT employees, we’d love to meet with you to discuss your next project.
-I know we could make your next tech project more successful, save your employees time, and save your organization money while training employees better than they would have otherwise been.
+I know we can make your next tech project more successful, save your employees time, and reduce your organization’s costs while training employees better than they would have otherwise.

 Schedule a free consultation so we can learn more about your project and how we can help it be a huge success.